NiclasLindqvist/fiaas-deploy-daemon/docs/operator_guide.md

 In addition, some conventions might be useful to know about:

-* In fiaas.yml v3, the default paths for probes and metrics starts with `/_/`.
+* In fiaas.yml v3 and later, the default paths for probes and metrics starts with `/_/`.
 As a cluster operator, it might be useful to configure your cluster to disallow public access to any path that starts with this prefix.

 How to set configuration options
 --------------------------------